chizzletaz/BakeAndBinge/Testing.md

 - A user has to register or log to add, edit or delete. (see above 'Regular users 1, 2 and 3')

 ## Manual testing features
-**Navigation to the landing page:**
-Expected: The logo text and the home button direct the user to the landing page.
-Testing:
-1. Go to any page but the landing page.
-2. Click on ‘Triviata’-text at the top of the page and verify you are directed to the landing page.
-3. Go to any page but the landing page.
-4. Click on the button with the house-icon and verify you are directed to the landing page.

-Result: The logo text and the home button direct the user to the landing page.

 Expected -Feature is expected to do X why the user does Y Testing - Tested the feature by doing Y